NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

    AND calls.call__our_number = '08008870463'
 ```

-## 3 - Decide the folder and create your Dataset
+## 3 - Understanding the SparkOp class

+Every dataset you find in Itaipu is a SparkOp.
+The SparkOp class has five important parts.

+The `name`.
+It decides how your new dataset will be called in places such as Metabase or Databricks once Itaipu runs.
+If `name = "dataset/name-of-dataset"`, then you'll be able to find it by querying dataset.name_of_dataset.

+The `inputs`.
+This is a set with the names of all the datasets you'll use in your query. **DON'T HARDCODE THEM.** Use the values we'll set further on.

+The `definition` method.
+This is the core of your object.
+All the logic involved in creating your dataset will be placed here.
+Well, hopefully not **all** your logic, because you'll divide your code neatly into small functions that can be easily tested, won't you?
+Good.

+The `attributeOverrides`.
+This Set contains the definition of what your output will be.
+The collumn names, if any field is primary key or not, if it is nullable, etc.

+The dataset names section.
+Here we'll get all the names of all the datasets we'll use and place them on variables with clear names.
+The reason why we do so will become apparent eventually.

+## 4 - Create your SparkOp Class
 In IntelliJ, go to `src/main/scala/etl/dataset` and see what folders there are.
 Choose your folder or, if there is none that fits your dataset, create a new one.

 In it, create a new Scala class with the name of your new Dataset.
-The example below is  good template to follow, and you can add it to your IntelliJ templates by going to `IntelliJ > Editor > File and Code Templates` and save it with `Name: ETL - Scala Object` and `Extension: scala`
+The example below is  good template to follow.

+*Tip: you can add the this to your IntelliJ templates by going to `IntelliJ > Editor > File and Code Templates` and save it with `Name: ETL - Scala Object` and `Extension: scala`*

 ```scala
 package etl.dataset.${PACKAGE_NAME}